By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Submission Requirements

-- Current curriculum vitae or resume of the nominee
+- Submitting a current curriculum vitae or resume

-- Two support statements obtained from the following:
+- Requesting two support statements (support statements are 300-words) obtained from the following:

 - A physical therapist colleague from the nominee's institution and a current or former student who is representative of an academic level of teaching in which the nominee has been engaged.
 The academic experience of the student should include attendance through at least one entire course taught by the nominee.

-The nominations call for the Honors & Awards program is open from Sept.
+The nominations call for the Honors & Awards Program is open from Sept.
 1 to Dec.
-1. Nominations must be submitted through our online platform by Dec.
+1. Nominations must be submitted through APTA Achieve by Dec.
 1; late submissions will not be considered.
 Selected recipients and their nominators will be notified in May.

-For questions regarding the nomination process or the award, contact APTA Honors & Awards.
+If you have questions about the nomination process or the award, contact APTA Honors & Awards.